-Hotel Services are an active member of the group to highlight, reviewing service criteria in light of cleaning standards and any audits, which require action that impact upon the level of current service and to share best practice.
+Hotel Services are an active member of the group in the process of reviewing service criteria in light of cleaning standards and any audits.
+They highlight the required action impacting upon the level of current service and to share best practice.